 “Hoglet,” by the way, just means something like “young” according to an old Norse word meaning grandson which then evolved into English.

 When the hoglets are ready, they will leave their nest and follow their mother on foraging trips.
 They quickly learn what is good to eat but still return every few hours or so to take care of themselves by nursing before going off again with new knowledge that has been learned.

 Soon the hoglets hedgehog adult life will start and they become independent of their mother and start to explore alone.
 Now, there’s no time between the hoglets that will reach their adult life.
 Therefore, soon they will behave and act like an adult hedgehog and will take care of them, independently.

 These animals are very solitary, living only in contact with other adults for mating or when food is scarce.
 Here, the hoglets are on their own now and it can only get harder from here as they grow into adulthood without any siblings around for protection or support in times of need.

 The hedgehog’s natural diet, which consists primarily of insects and grubs in the summer months becomes more scarce as autumn approaches.
 Consequently, this may lead to behind-schedule starvation.
 And in this situation definitely, these pets need our help.

 Mature females may have mated again following a couple of months off mating if they were not able to find food left by other Hedgehogs ahead of time or during winter.
 When everything hibernates down, but this isn’t always typical so be sure, the owner knows what type of his hoglets are beforehand.

-As the weather gets colder, hedgehogs will continue to eat as much food they can get.
-They do this in order for their Hedgehog Diet which consists of mostly leaves and food that’s easily digestible during wintertime.
-So it doesn’t freeze up inside them or cause any other digestive problems while hibernating throughout November until March.
+As the weather gets colder, hedgehogs will continue to eat as much food as they can get.
+They do this for their Hedgehog Diet which consists of mostly leaves and food that’s easily digestible during wintertime.
+So it doesn’t freeze up inside them or cause any other digestive problems while hibernating from November until March.